SavvyFi For Individuals

 Shopping builds up savings automatically, at no cost to you.

 Mobile Friendly Platform

 Our web-based platform requires no app download.
 Simply visit the link below from any device to sign up.
-You’ll create an account with an email address and a password.
-Then all you need is a social security number, name and address.
+You’ll create an account and add a beneficiary using their social security number, name and address.
 Your information is encrypted and secure.
-There will be zero financial questions to get started, and you can get your college savings account set up easily in 5 minutes.
+There’s zero financial questions and you can get your college savings account set up easily in 5 minutes.

 Friends & Family Gifting

-Send a message to your friends and family when you’re celebrating your children for reaching their goals.
-Your community can leave supportive comments and give a one-time or monthly gift towards their college savings.
+Send a message with a special link to your friends and family when you’re celebrating your children for reaching their goals.
+Your loved ones can gift any amount and leave supportive comments you can cherish for years to come.

-Put your saving on auto-pilot with our cashback rewards program.
-Just link any existing credit card to your account, and each time you shop at participating merchants you get a percent of your trip put into your 529 account.
-It’s quick to setup and it does not interfere with your current credit card rewards program.
+Put saving on autopilot with our cashback rewards program.
+Just link any existing credit card to your account, and each time you shop at participating merchants, you get a percent of your trip put into your 529 account.
+It’s quick to link and it does not interfere with your current credit card rewards program.